RichardWatkins1/CV/README.md

 A person who has many interests and is always seeking new challenges, this mind-set has driven my to take the decision to change careers and undergo an intensive bootcamp at Maker's Academy learning software development through agile practices.
 The intensive 3 months has seen me develop both my growth mind-set and my programming skills by building complex projects in a short amount of time (usually 1 or 2 weeks).

-I'm looking for a company that embodies agile practices such and pairing and the XP values as this is something I particularly enjoyed over the course and look forward to taking on in my career, I'm also looking for an environment where I can continue to learn and grow as the desire to continue to learn new skills was a key component of my decision to change careers.
+I'm looking for a company that embodies agile practices such as pairing and the XP values as this is something I particularly enjoyed over the course and look forward to taking on in to my career, I'm also looking for an environment where I can continue to learn and grow as the desire to continue to learn new skills was a key component of my decision to change careers.

 ### Code Examples